I’m keen to start retirement early. My bucket list is long and I’d like to get a head start. Oh, you too?

 Other assumptions that are less important, but should note

 Now it’s your turn: What is YOUR retirement number?

-One way to think about it is with a framework articulated more than two decades ago, in 1994, by a financial planner named Bill Bengen, who tried to help his clients answer the question: How much can you spend annually in retirement without running out of money?
+In 1994, a financial planner by the name of Bill Bengen tried to help his clients answer the question: How much can you spend annually in retirement without running out of money?